mcp-logseq-server

 LogSeq API Configuration

-Configure the environment with LogSeq API settings in one of two ways:
+You can configure the environment with LogSeq API settings in two ways:

 .env